-Most mortgage offers are normally valid for 6 months, to account how long it takes to buy a house - from offer to completion.
-The purchase must be completed during the time the mortgage offer is valid.
+Most mortgage offers are normally valid for 6 months, to account how long it takes to buy a house, from offer to completion.
+The property purchase must be completed during the time the mortgage offer is valid.

 In the event your offer expires, most bank and building societies will let you renew your offer, understanding that a property purchase can often be lengthy and complex.
 However, it’s strongly advised that you reapply swiftly as there is no legal obligation to extend the term of the offer.